t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Proactive Content Negotiation:
 : A content negotiation mechanism where the server selects a representation based on the expressed preference of the client.
-For example, in an IoT application, a client could send a request with preferred media type "application/senml+json".
+For example, an IoT application could send a request to a sensor with preferred media type "application/senml+json".

 Reactive Content Negotiation:
 : A content negotiation mechanism where the client selects a representation from a list of available representations.